-Exploration Days Planning Committee Michelle Neff Extension Educator hydemich@msu.edu Overall leadership, planning and coordination for the event Exploration Days Planning Committee Christine Heverly Extension Educator sisungch@msu.edu Overall leadership, planning and coordination for the event Exploration Days Planning Committee Laurie Rivetto Extension Educator rivettol@msu.edu Overall leadership, planning and coordination for the event Exploration Days Logistics Point of Contact Laura Potter-Niesen Educational Program Events Coordinator potterla@msu.edu Overall logistic implementation and coordination for the event.
+Exploration Days Leadership Michelle Neff Overall leadership, planning and coordination for the event Student Worker Team Erin Frump Support of leadership, planning and coordination of event

 Lead Chaperones MSU Extension professionals, MSU Extension Gold volunteers Each county delegation will have a lead chaperone identified for each gender identity in their county's delegation.
 They serve as a communication link between general headquarters and youth participants of the county delegation and the Residence Hall Contact Person.
 They serve as the go-to person for all chaperones within the county delegation.
-They also provide direction, encouragement and support to participants during 4-H Exploration Days
+They also provide direction, encouragement and support to participants during 4-H Exploration Days.
 Chaperones MSU Extension professional, MSU Extension Gold volunteers Each county delegation will have at least one chaperone for every 8 youth of each gender identity with a chaperone who identifies with that gender.
-They provide direction, encouragement and support to participants during 4-H Exploration Days.
-Residence Hall Contact Person MSU Extension professionals The main point of contact for chaperones within an assigned residence hall.
-Session Instructors MSU Extension professionals, MSU Employees, MSU Extension Gold volunteers An adult who leads a session or free time activity during the event.
+They provide direction, encouragement and support to participants during 4-H Exploration days.
+Residence Hall Contact Person MSU Extension professionals The main point of contact for all chaperones within an assigned residence hall.
+Session Instructors MSU Extension professionals, MSU Employees, MSU Extension Gold volunteers An adult who leads a session during the event.
 Adult Session Support Role MSU Extension professional, MSU Extension Gold volunteer An adult who supports a session to achieve a positive youth development experience.
 This is done by coaching youth to modify behavioral disruptions, assisting instructors to achieve positive group dynamics and reporting any concerns to the conference headquarters, if necessary.
 Nurse MSU Extension Gold Volunteer To provide for the safety and wellbeing of the youth and adult participants attending 4-H Exploration Days.
 MSU Extension Staff MSU Extension Professionals Adults who attend the event and serve in a variety of roles to achieve a positive youth development experience.
 This is done by coaching youth to modify behavioral disruptions, assisting instructors to achieve positive group dynamics and helping to handle concerns amongst youth but also reporting them to conference headquarters.